Please note: Regulations for the 2021-22 season are subject to change in response to the ongoing COVID-19 pandemic.

 ORI ii In the event that these regulations contradict the BUCS general regulations, these BUCS sport specific regulations will supersede, unless specifically stated otherwise.

-ORI iii In the event that these regulations contradict those of the rules of British Orienteering, these BUCS sport specific regulations will supersede, unless specifically stated otherwise.
+ORI iii In the event that these regulations contradict the rules of British Orienteering, these BUCS sport specific regulations will supersede, unless specifically stated otherwise.

 ORI 1 Championships BUCS will host annually an Orienteering Championships.
 The programme shall include the events listed in Appendix 1 (‘BUCS Competition Offer and Associated BUCS Points’), subject to entry numbers.
 All competition specific event information will be available in the event entry information and pre-event information.

 ORI 2 Individual categories